-There is no debate needed on how tedious and time-consuming the hiring process can be.
+There is no debate on how tedious and time-consuming the hiring process can be.
 When the job position stays open for too long, it costs the company a fortune.
 You can see some job postings being open for more than 90 days.

 Moreover, when the hiring process is long, it can cast out candidates who are actually in high demand.
-They will go to your competitor and other companies as they prefer the smoother offers which come first.
+They will go to your competitor and other companies as they prefer the smoother offers that come first.
 This is a major challenge for recruiters.
 The pre-employment testing tools can provide hiring managers with the right pre-employment assessment software and tools.
 Using this, hiring managers can effectively spend their time while saving time.

-#2 Simplifying to the maximum
+#2 Simplifying to the Mmaximum

 Candidate evaluation is the fundamental process of candidate screening, and this determines if you have made a good hire.
 The pre-employment tools with their features help to hire specialists to be comprehensive.
 Some positions can be evaluated using the built-in assessments from the software, and others require a more complex set of questions that need to be constructed.
 Therefore, you can use the “bundle” functionalities that SkillRobo offers.
 Using SkillRobo, you can save time, and it gives you an idea of the skill level of the candidates and how updated they are.

-#3 To face the dynamic job market
+#3 To face the Dynamic Job Market

 According to a recent survey by Hays, only 18% of employers conduct assessment tests before deciding on what kind of training each employee wants.
 And furthermore, 36% of them simply stick to select staffing.
 Not only do new hires need to be evaluated using the pre-employment testing tools, but the existing employees also need to be evaluated.
 This helps managers get an insight into how well they keep themselves updated.

-The results from the tests can be a useful insight for determining if the existing workforce can remain for a long tenure.
+The results from the tests can be useful insight for determining if the existing workforce can remain for a long tenure.
 They identify their weaknesses and discuss them with the company to improve their specific skill sets.
 The organization can also be restructured and support skill growth.

-#4 Enhanced candidate experience
+#4 Enhanced Candidate Experience

 Positive candidate experience is fundamental for the success of the entire recruitment technique and business brand.
 Candidate employing experience will be the principal association a candidate will have with the organization, and of course, the first impression counts!
 It gives them the sensation of what is to come and what to possibly expect in the event that they are recruited.